The global leader in enterprise social media management

-7 Best Practices for Social Media Analytics
+7 Social Media Analytics Best Practices for Better Tracking

 What is social media analytics?

-This brings us to an important question — how does social media analytics help businesses exactly
+This brings us to an important question: how does social media analytics help businesses exactly?

-7 Best practices to follow for social media analytics
+7 best practices for social media analytics

-1. Segment your audience
+1. Segment your audience for precise targeting

 An effective social media analytics strategy hinges on understanding and segmenting your audience.
 Audience segmentation helps tailor your content and strategies to different audience groups, enhancing engagement and effectiveness.